tillg/cheatsheet/readme.md

 * [Returning Promise and/or callback](https://stackoverflow.com/questions/36837963/javascript-return-promise-and-or-call-callback): How to write a function that returns a promise and/or uses Callbacks
 * [Node's promisify and callbackify](https://medium.com/trabe/understanding-nodes-promisify-and-callbackify-d2b04efde0e0)
 * [Function decorators: Transforming callbacks into promises and back again, Joel Thoms, May 2017](https://hackernoon.com/transforming-callbacks-into-promises-and-back-again-e274c7cf7293): Explains how his own version of `promisify` and `callbackify` works.
+* [Dynamic Promise Chains](http://hellote.com/dynamic-promise-chains/): I haven't read it yet in details, but the title sounds promising for my use case.

 ### Files, writing / reading